 Information for Pro Bono Attorney Supervisors

-The Pro Bono Program is always looking for quality pro bono opportunities for our students.
-We welcome your interest in having our law students volunteer at your organization or law firm.
+The Pro Bono Program welcomes supervised pro bono projects for its students.
 We appreciate your willingness to work with a law student volunteer and to provide them with an opportunity to develop valuable legal skills while serving a client in need.
-Pro bono is an important part of our students’ education, and therefore we require that all volunteers are supervised by a licensed attorney.
-Our goal is to guarantee that students receive adequate training, mentoring and feedback.
-If you would like to request the assistance of a student pro bono volunteer, please complete our Request for Assistance Form.
+Pro bono is an important part of our students’ legal education and requires training, mentoring, and supervision from our pro bono partners.
+The Pro Bono Program is unable to provide faculty or other attorney supervisors.

 To request the assistance of a student volunteer, please complete our Supervisor-Initiated Pro Bono Project Request Form.
 All pro bono volunteers must be supervised by a licensed attorney, and assigned work should necessitate the use of legal skills.
 Students may not be financially compensated for pro bono work.
 Appropriate volunteer tasks include: interviewing witnesses, counseling clients, developing community education materials, drafting court documents or regulations, legal research and writing, analyzing legislation, and/or appearing in court or at an administrative proceeding.
 Please do not assign clerical tasks to your student volunteer.

 Be aware of the Law School’s academic schedule with exams in December and May.
 It is best to submit projects at the beginning of the fall and spring semesters (late-August and mid-January).
 Semester or year-long projects, with a consistent weekly time commitment of 3-6 hours are ideal.
 The Pro Bono Program cannot guarantee student availability for any project.